Your Old Dental Fillings Probably Contain Mercury—Are They Dangerous?

 “Looking at the existing body of evidence, studies don’t support the belief that there would be negative health effects,” says Stefanie Russell, DDS, PhD, a clinical associate professor of epidemiology and health promotion at New York University.
 “People should not be worried.”

-Earlier this year, Russell authored a report in the Journal of Evidence-Based Dental Practice.
-In her report, she examined a recent study of pregnant women and blood mercury.
-While that study linked having four or more amalgam fillings with elevated mercury levels, it did not find any associated health risks among the women or their kids.
+Russell authored a report in the Journal of Evidence-Based Dental Practice earlier this year.
+In it, she examined a recent study of pregnant women and blood mercury.
+While that study linked having four or more amalgam fillings with elevated mercury levels, it did not find any associated health risks among the women or their children.

 “People have been using amalgam fillings for a very long time,” she says.
 (More than 150 years, actually.)
 “There’s no compelling evidence that they cause disease.”